jonnonz1/nz-statute-book/acts/public/2000/bail-act-2000.md

   (a) the time stated in the notice of Police bail for the appearance by the defendant before a court is less than 7 days from the date of that notice; or
   (b) the court that the defendant must attend will be closed for more than 7 consecutive days after the date of the defendant's arrest.

-### 22 Conditions of Police bail granted to defendant charged with domestic violence offence
+### 22 Conditions of Police bail granted to defendant charged with family violence offence
-(1) In addition to the condition or conditions imposed under section 21B, a Police employee who grants Police bail to a defendant charged with a domestic violence offence may impose as a condition of the bail any condition that he or she considers reasonably necessary to protect—
+A Police employee who grants Police bail to a defendant charged with a family violence offence may impose as a condition of the bail (in addition to the condition or conditions imposed under section 21B) any condition that the employee considers reasonably necessary to protect—
   (a) the victim of the alleged offence; and
-  (b) any particular person residing with the victim.
+  (b) any particular person residing, or in a family relationship, with the victim.
-(2) In this section,—
-  - **domestic relationship** has the same meaning as in section 4 of the Domestic Violence Act 1995
-  - **domestic violence offence** means an offence against any enactment if the offence involves the use of violence against a person with whom the offender is, or has been, in a domestic relationship
-  - **violence** has the same meaning as in section 3(2), (4), and (5) of the Domestic Violence Act 1995.

 ### 23 Bail and breach of protection order
-(1) If a person is arrested under section 50 of the Domestic Violence Act 1995 and charged with an offence against section 49 of that Act, the person must not be released on bail by a Police employee under section 21 during the 24 hours immediately following the arrest.
+(1) If a person is arrested under section 113 of the Family Violence Act 2018 and charged with an offence against section 112 of that Act, the person must not be released on bail by a Police employee under section 21 during the 24 hours immediately following the arrest.
 (2) Nothing in subsection (1) limits or affects the obligation of the Police to bring a person who is charged with an offence before a court as soon as possible.
 (3) If a person to whom subsection (1) applies is not brought before a court during the 24 hours immediately following the arrest, the person may, at the expiry of that period, be released on bail by a Police employee under section 21.
-(4) If a person to whom subsection (1) applies has also been charged with 1 or more other offences arising out of the same incident, the person must not be released on bail by a Police employee under section 21 in respect of any of those offences during the 24 hours immediately following the arrest for an offence against section 49 of the Domestic Violence Act 1995.
+(4) If a person to whom subsection (1) applies has also been charged with 1 or more other offences arising out of the same incident, the person must not be released on bail by a Police employee under section 21 in respect of any of those offences during the 24 hours immediately following the arrest for an offence against section 112 of the Family Violence Act 2018.

 ### 24 Failure to answer Police bail
 (1) A defendant commits an offence if he or she, having been released on Police bail under section 21,—